TILOS-AI-Institute/MacroPlacement/Docs/ProxyCost/README.md

 # Proxy Cost Computation in Circuit Training
-<i>In this documentation, we use gridcell and grid interchangably.
+<i>In this documentation, we use gridcell and grid interchangeably.
 They both mean the grid system induced by the gridding process.</i>

 In Circuit Training, *proxy cost* is the weighted sum of wirelength, density, and congestion costs.
 It is used to determine the overall quality of the macro placement solution.